TheRealKCFan20/BonziWORLD/README.md

 After this, BonziWORLD will be accessible on port 3000. (http://localhost:3000/)

 ## Disclaimer
 I'm not responsible if you screw up anything with your computer while setting this up.
 I have no idea how you would, but someone will find a way.
 I also will not provide support for installing dependencies.
 If you have everything installed properly, the above commands will work.
-The creators will probably fixing the files, please wait.
+The creators will probably fixing the files, Please wait for new updates.

 ## License
 MIT